10 Myths about Dieting & Weight

 Detox diets are a great way to lose weight and get healthy.

 Truth: There is no scientific evidence to support the idea that our bodies need help getting rid of toxins; in fact, our bodies already conduct regular, natural detoxes via our liver and kidneys.
 Many detox plans require extreme calorie restriction and avoidance of certain food groups, leaving a person to feel deprived and eventually crave those forbidden foods.
-So, rather than plan another detox cleanse, focus on eating whole, unprocessed foods that are rich in macronutrients, vitamins, and minerals.
+So, rather than plan another detox cleanse, focus on eating foods that are rich in macronutrients, vitamins, and minerals.

 Dieting Myth #10: